aslag/docker_seq/README.md

 ### Known Issues
 * This sample hard-codes some config information (like the port 3000 used by *seq_http*).
 It is probably desirable to make this a configuration option.

+* The SSH key setup procedure is a bit crufty and the details could be hidden in a script that does condition checking before executing.
+Fix that.